 JWST Director's Discretionary Time

 Starting in Cycle 2, joint JWST-HST DD proposals are permitted.
-Proposals should be submitted to the observatory with the larger time request.
+All joint JWST-HST proposals should be submitted using the JWST APT.
 Joint DD proposals with other facilities are not permitted.

 Observations obtained as part of a DD program generally do not have an exclusive access period, and are made available immediately to the astronomical community.
 However, DD proposers may request and justify such periods in their proposals.
 Such requests will only be granted under exceptional circumstances.
 Upon receipt of a DD Proposal, the STScI Director will usually seek advice on the scientific merit and technical feasibility of the proposal from STScI staff and external specialists.